JigsawHSI: a network for Hyperspectral Image classification: Abstract

 \section{Abstract}

 This article describes Jigsaw, a convolutional neural network (CNN) used in geosciences and based on Inception \cite{szegedy_inception-v4_2017} but tailored for geoscientific analyses.
 Introduces JigsawHSI (based on Jigsaw) and uses it on the land-use land-cover (LULC) classification problem with the Indian Pines, Pavia University and Salinas hyperspectral image data sets.
 The network is compared against HybridSN\cite{roy_hybridsn_2020}, a spectral-spatial 3D-CNN followed by 2D-CNN that achieves state-of-the-art results on the datasets.
 This short article proves that JigsawHSI is able to meet or exceed HybridSN's performance in all three cases.
-Additionally, the use of jigsaw in geosciences is highlighted, while the code and toolkit are made available.
+It also introduces a generalized Jigsaw architecture in $d$-dimensional space for any number of multimodal inputs.
+Additionally, the use of Jigsaw in geosciences is highlighted, while the code and toolkit are made available.